Wonderful Wanderings

 Of course, you can't get on/off just anywhere.
 You have to use the trolley stops located throughout San Diego and Coronado Island.

-Crossing the San Diego / Coronado Bay Bridge we got some great views over Seaport Village and Coronado Island.
-It’s actually a bit scary driving over this bridge as the side edge to keep you from falling is only like 20 cm highs and there's no glass in the windows of the trolleys.
+While crossing the San Diego / Coronado Bay Bridge we got some great views over Seaport Village and Coronado Island.
+It’s a bit scary driving over this bridge as the side edge to keep you from falling is only like 20 cm high and there’s no glass in the windows of the trolleys.

-There was nothing on Coronado when Elisha Babcock and Hampton story decided to buy it for $110,000 (price then) in 1886 to turn it into a resort community.
-They constructed roads, built a water and power system and attracted buyers for the lots they’d laid out.
+There was nothing on Coronado when Elisha Babcock and Hampton Story decided to buy it for $110,000 (price then) in 1886 to turn it into a resort community.
+They constructed roads, built a water and power system, and attracted buyers for the lots they’d laid out.
+But the crown jewel of their work was (and still is) the Hotel del Coronado, built in just one year for $1 million (price then).

-After having seen the Hotel del Coronado we drove back over the bridge, this time getting a view on the Naval Station, toward Balboa Park.
+After having seen the Hotel del Coronado we drove back over the bridge, this time getting a view of the Naval Station, toward Balboa Park.

-But even by tram, we knew we wouldn't be able to explore the full 1,200 acres of this place with the amount of time we had.
-We had to make a choice between visiting a museum or two and wandering around to see more but then from the outside.
+But even by tram, we knew we wouldn’t be able to explore the full 1,200 acres of this place within the amount of time we had.
+We had to choose between visiting a museum or two and wandering around to see more but from the outside.

-We chose to wander, but it didn't go so smoothly.
+We chose to wander, but it didn’t go so smoothly.
 Temperatures had been around 40°C during the day for most of our trip and although I love the heat, I was struggling with it that day.
-I felt tired and just wanted to go hang somewhere, but because I knew we didn't have much time in San Diego I decided to make the most of it.
+I felt tired and just wanted to go hang out somewhere, but because I knew we didn’t have much time in the city to see the rest of the San Diego trolley tour stops, I decided to make the most of it.

 After about two hours, I had to give in.
 I wasn't enjoying Balboa as much as I should have and so we decided to take the trolley back to Little Italy and head back to the hotel.

-That meant we'd skip Old Town San Diego.
-I'm bummed I didn't see it now, but at the time I just wanted to get to our hostel and rest for a moment.
+That meant we skipped Old Town San Diego.
+I’m bummed I didn’t see it now, but at the time I just wanted to get to our hostel and rest for a moment.
 Even the thought of driving back to LA in our comfortable air-conditioned car seemed appealing.

 Summing up our experience with the trolley tour in San Diego